Design + data: How infographics help you understand and remember information

 Narrative-based infographics favour an illustrative design approach that is focused on engaging the viewer with appealing visuals that often produce the feeling that you are being entertained while being informed.

 They are extremely suitable for commercial use and are often used for content marketing or as sales and marketing materials.
-We love this example on the right, The 39 stats: Charting Hitchcock's Obsessions.
+We love this example, The 39 stats: Charting Hitchcock's Obsessions.

 In a commercial context a successful visualisation of information should draw the viewers’ attention aesthetically while providing knowledge that is easily comprehensible and memorable.